10 Industrials Stocks With Whale Alerts In Today's Session

 Explanation

-• For ENVX (NASDAQ:ENVX), we notice a call option trade that happens to be neutral, expiring in 4 day(s) on July 12, 2024.
-This event was a transfer of 1165 contract(s) at a $17.00 strike.
-The total cost received by the writing party (or parties) was $37.2K, with a price of $32.0 per contract.
-There were 6918 open contracts at this strike prior to today, and today 940 contract(s) were bought and sold.
+• For ENVX (NASDAQ:ENVX), we notice a call option trade that happens to be bullish, expiring in 186 day(s) on January 17, 2025.
+This event was a transfer of 250 contract(s) at a $7.50 strike.
+The total cost received by the writing party (or parties) was $277.5K, with a price of $1110.0 per contract.
+There were 12071 open contracts at this strike prior to today, and today 302 contract(s) were bought and sold.

-• For DAL (NYSE:DAL), we notice a call option trade that happens to be bearish, expiring in 4 day(s) on July 12, 2024.
-This event was a transfer of 69 contract(s) at a $42.50 strike.
-The total cost received by the writing party (or parties) was $30.6K, with a price of $444.0 per contract.
-There were 0 open contracts at this strike prior to today, and today 74 contract(s) were bought and sold.
+• For DE (NYSE:DE), we notice a call option trade that happens to be bearish, expiring in 32 day(s) on August 16, 2024.
+This event was a transfer of 15 contract(s) at a $360.00 strike.
+The total cost received by the writing party (or parties) was $27.9K, with a price of $1862.0 per contract.
+There were 437 open contracts at this strike prior to today, and today 85 contract(s) were bought and sold.

-• Regarding VRT (NYSE:VRT), we observe a call option sweep with bearish sentiment.
-It expires in 39 day(s) on August 16, 2024.
-Parties traded 98 contract(s) at a $95.00 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $77.4K, with a price of $790.0 per contract.
-There were 494 open contracts at this strike prior to today, and today 53 contract(s) were bought and sold.
+• Regarding JBHT (NASDAQ:JBHT), we observe a call option sweep with bullish sentiment.
+It expires in 4 day(s) on July 19, 2024.
+Parties traded 249 contract(s) at a $175.00 strike.
+This particular call needed to be split into 41 different trades to become filled.
+The total cost received by the writing party (or parties) was $87.1K, with a price of $350.0 per contract.
+There were 107 open contracts at this strike prior to today, and today 66 contract(s) were bought and sold.

-• For ZIM (NYSE:ZIM), we notice a call option sweep that happens to be bullish, expiring in 193 day(s) on January 17, 2025.
-This event was a transfer of 201 contract(s) at a $19.00 strike.
-This particular call needed to be split into 11 different trades to become filled.
-The total cost received by the writing party (or parties) was $77.2K, with a price of $385.0 per contract.
-There were 949 open contracts at this strike prior to today, and today 23 contract(s) were bought and sold.
+• For UAL (NASDAQ:UAL), we notice a call option sweep that happens to be bullish, expiring in 340 day(s) on June 20, 2025.
+This event was a transfer of 22 contract(s) at a $37.00 strike.
+This particular call needed to be split into 9 different trades to become filled.
+The total cost received by the writing party (or parties) was $26.2K, with a price of $1195.0 per contract.
+There were 440 open contracts at this strike prior to today, and today 44 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.